YuanL12/tori-comparison/README.md

 # Tori Comparison
+Compare two triangulated tori without requiring landmarks or same triangulation/correspondence.

-Experiments and reproducibility code for comparing tori.
-Depends on the ShapeComp library (`shapecomp`), not as a Git submodule.
+Experiments and reproducibility code for paper: "Computing a Metric on the Shape Space of Tori", to be appear in ACM Transactions on Graphics 2026.

 ## Layout